adamsondavid/nano-edge/README.md

 # NanoEdge

-Disclaimer: do not deploy secrets that are really secret! these secrets might be exploitable!

 All you need to do to deploy your app is to run the following command:
 ```sh
 npx @nano-edge/cli deploy